mmagnus/RNA-Puzzles_dataset/README.md

 # RNA-Puzzles dataset
 This repository includes all the submitted RNA structures in RNA-Puzzles.

+Raw dataset contains structures submitted to the organizers without any correction.

+Normalize dataset contains  structures processed using PDBnormalizer, which only use the aligned segments and drop the missing atoms.
+This is used for prediction evaluation.

+We also provide https://github.com/RNA-Puzzles/RNA-Puzzles-Normalized-submissions which is normalized with rna-tools, which unmodify the nucleotides, add missing atoms.
+This is used for training scoring functions.

 The RNA Puzzles:

 * Puzzle 1: RNA dimer of a regulatory element from human thymidylate synthase mRNA